QuentinQingLi/DNASeqClassifier/README.md

 ./Image: stores the captured Tensorboard images from the experiments

-./Tensorflow: the folder where implementation is stored
+./Tensorflow: the folder where implementation is stored.
+The extensive model configuration is done on TF.
 * DNASeqClf.ipynb: The final selected model
 * DNASeqClf_model_tuning.ipynb: the codes to tune the models, do hyper parameters search, with tensorboard log support

-./Neon: empty.
-The original plan was to implement the solution on neon also, but find out not enough time. :(
+./Neon: neon version of implementation
+* DNASeqClf_neon.py: get it working on the last minute. :) This is leveraging the IMDB example, with LSTM model, with data input adjusted to fit the DNA data.

 ## Data preprocessing and dataset split
 * **One hot encode**: Since the DNA sequence specifies 8 different input classes, and each category is equally important, no order difference, the input classes are transformed with one-hot encoder: